 Among the projects filmed in the neighborhood in the last few years alone are Captain America: Civil War, BET’s Being Mary Jane, Ride Along, The Boss, and The Walking Dead, among many others.
 Driving Miss Daisy was filmed right across the street long before the state became known for their tax incentives.

 Sports Fans Welcome

 Castleberry Hill also sits in the shadow of the city’s sports complexes.
 In fact, it was the Centennial Olympics that renewed interest in developing the neighborhood.
-The Georgia Dome will soon be replaced by the Mercedes-Benz Stadium, the new home for the Atlanta Falcons.
-It’s here that the 2019 Super Bowl will take place.
-With this new development comes more commerce, including restaurants, shops, and a Hard Rock Hotel, which broke ground this month.
+The Georgia Dome was replaced by the Mercedes-Benz Stadium, the new home for the Atlanta Falcons.

 Castleberry’s Best Eats

 Dozens of businesses line Walker and Peters streets representing all types of cuisine.
 Paschal’s Restaurant is a culinary and cultural icon, playing host to Civil Rights leaders like Martin Luther King Jr. and Ralph David Abernathy in its former location.
 Today, you can see the images of these great citizens as you enjoy their fried chicken, their most famous dish.

 No Mas!
 Hacienda & Cantina and adjoining ADios Cafe take you south of the border.
 No Mas was one of the first businesses to set up shop here in the 1990s.
 Bottle Rocket Fine Food and Beverage, Blu Cantina, Spin, 225 Tapas Lounge, Pearl Restaurant & Lounge, and Elliott Street Deli & Pub are also neighborhood favorites.